LorenzoPatrone/OpenCrawler_ARPG/README.md

 # OpenRogue

-The inspiration for this project comes from Rogue, a classic fantasy game designed to run on UNIX† systems.
+The inspiration for this project comes from Rogue, a classic fantasy game designed to run on **UNIX†** systems. <br/>
-Known for its procedurally generated dungeons and challenging gameplay, Rogue has inspired an entire genre known as roguelikes.
+Known for its procedurally generated dungeons and challenging gameplay, *Rogue* has inspired an entire genre known as *roguelikes*. <br/>
-This project aims to recreate the spirit of Rogue while adding modern touches.
+This project is developed in Java and aims to recreate the spirit of *Rogue* while adding modern touches to it.

 ---